Small groups work better for our style of trip, and personal contact and connections are the foundation of our philosophy.

 Finally, the reason for our small, random list of destinations: it’s that these are the places we know well and love best.
 We have to be under the skin of the place ourselves to be able to take you there.
 We won’t settle for a generic tour, or one that we don’t know intimately ourselves.

-Whether you’re working or traveling with us, the bottom line is maximizing human experience: growing together, and having an awesome time doing it.
+Whether you’re working or travelling with us, the bottom line is maximising human experience: growing together, and having an awesome time doing it.
 And we reckon that works better keeping it small.